You are here

 - Access to unique and relevant field trip opportunities

 - Learn how to use a state-of-the-art broadcast meteorology visualization package

 - Hear guest lectures from professional broadcast meteorologists

 - Study social media's impact on weather forecasting

 - Discuss meteorology's influence on culture and vice versa

 - Develop a better understanding of meteorology on an international scale.

-Open to first-year and incoming transfer students affiliated with SAS, SEBS, RBS and MGSA
+All students affiliated with SAS, SEBS, RBS, and MGSA.

 Students are required to participate in a 1.5 credit course, focusing on media messages and scientific aspects of weather reporting, for both fall and spring semesters during their first year of residence on the floor.
-Participants will also be co-enrolled in the 3 credit Elements of Meteorology course.
+Note: For Meteorology students only you will be co-enrolled in the 3-credit Elements of Meteorology course.

 - Weather Climate TV I (1.5 credits)